The email marketing application Sendy is our favorite solution for sending group emails, thanks to its affordability and ease of use.

 A single installation license for Sendy currently costs $59 and includes all upgrades up until the next major version (i.e. Sendy 2).
 At Eucalypt Media, we have used Sendy to successfully send hundreds of thousands of emails, for both our own and client projects, and it is an investment that has no doubt paid for itself many times over.

 Disclosure: This post contains affiliate links, which means that if you click on one of the product links and make a purchase we will receive a small referral commission.

-Jeff Hawkins has over 14 years of experience as a website developer and marketing consultant, developing websites and managing web content for clients including the National Wildlife Federation, National Fish and Wildlife Foundation, and Theodore Roosevelt Conservation Partnership.
-At Eucalypt Media, he focuses on business development and technological consulting for clients.
+Jeff Hawkins has over 20 years of experience as a website developer and marketing consultant, developing websites and managing web content for clients including the National Wildlife Federation, National Fish and Wildlife Foundation, and Theodore Roosevelt Conservation Partnership.
+A co-founder of Eucalypt, he focuses on business development and technological consulting for clients.

 Customer case studies can be difficult to get right.
 Here's our guide to building a collaborative process that helps you build a compelling narrative.

 By building comprehensive marketing campaigns that are as robust and data-driven as any ecommerce company’s, you’ll be able to go beyond pulling on heartstrings, and focus on the science of an effective fundraising strategy.